hackclub/hack-hour/README.md

 Requires a JSON body with the following fields:
 - `work`: what the user is working on (string)

-Requires an authorization header with the api key, as such: `Authorization: Bearer <apikey>`

 Example Response:
 ```json